britram/rains-prototype/draft-trammell-rains-protocol.md

 Full adoption of RAINS would require changes to every client device (replacing DNS stub resolvers with RAINS clients) and name server on the Internet.
 In addition, most client software would need to change, as well, to get the full benefits of explicit context in name resolution.
-This is a wholly unrealistic goal.
+This is an unrealistic goal.

 RAINS servers can, however, coexist with Domain Name System servers and clients during an indefinite transition period.
 RAINS assertions can be